 A maximum of one further opportunity for assessment of an Achievement Standard can be provided within a year if it is manageable and feasible.
-It is the College's decision as to whether a further assessment opportunity will be offered for any Achievement Standard.
-Your subject teachers will let you know this information in their course outlines.
-Further learning is required where a further assessment opportunity is required.
+It is the College's decision as to whether a further assessment opportunity

-If another assessment opportunity is made available, you must be awarded the highest grade you have achieved over both opportunities.
+If another assessment opportunity is made available to all students, you must be awarded the highest grade you have achieved over both opportunities.
 If you do not achieve the Achievement Standard on your first attempt, you must have access to any grade from Not Achieved to Excellence on your second attempt.
 If you achieve a lower grade on the second attempt, the higher grade achieved on the first attempt is the result that will be reported to NZQA.